-In a country where half of the total population is online, and one that claims to be number one when it comes to social media, the internet plays a big role.
+In a country where half of the population is online, and one that claims to be number one when it comes to social media, the internet plays a big role.
 It has transformed the way Filipinos seek, exchange, consume and create information, as well as enhance citizen participation in building democratic spaces.
 As former UN Special Rapporteur Frank La Rue says, the internet facilitates the realization of a broad range of rights including freedoms of opinion and expression, association and assembly.

 Panel discussions on issues such as privacy and data protection, big data, blockchain, online gender-based violence, disaster risk reduction, cybersecurity, and the rise in “fake news” were tackled in the symposium.

-Around 100 participants from Luzon have attended, including high-ranking officials from government agencies, local organizations, as well as important stakeholders from the academe, the private sector, tech industry, and civil society.
+Around 100 participants from Luzon attended, including high-ranking officials from government agencies, local organizations, as well as important stakeholders from the academe, the private sector, tech industry, and civil society.

 Internet Governance: Challenges, Issues and Roles of Stakeholders